hashicorp/terraform-provider-aws/website/docs/r/lambda_event_source_mapping.html.markdown

 ### filter_criteria Configuration Block

-* `filters` - (Optional) A set of up to 5 filters.
+* `filter` - (Optional) A set of up to 5 filter.
 If an event satisfies at least one, Lambda sends the event to the function or adds it to the next batch.
 Detailed below.

 #### filter_criteria filter Configuration Block